alphagov/gds-way/README.md

 ### Making functional changes

-The GDS Way is built from the [Tech Docs Template](https://github.com/alphagov/tech-docs-template) repository.
-Any functional changes and bug fixes should be made to that project first, then follow the [instructions to update the GDS Way](https://github.com/alphagov/tdt-documentation/blob/main/source/maintain_project/use_latest_template/index.html.md.erb).
+The GDS Way is built from the [Tech Docs Template][tech-docs-template] repository.
+Any functional changes and bug fixes should be made to that project first, then follow the [instructions to update the GDS Way][updating-tech-docs].

 ## Running Locally